-Making predictions: Help students to use the title and cover illustration to make predictions about the text.
-After reading, check on predictions made at the beginning.
-Were your predictions correct?
-What have you made out of sand?
+Making predictions: Help students to use the title and cover illustration to make predictions about the story.
+After reading, check on predictions made at the beginning and understanding of humour at the end.
+Do you look like someone in your family?